Flag of the Philippines: Current flag

-The original flag that was first hoisted on May 28, 1898, and unfurled during the Declaration of independence on June 12, 1898, is believed to being preserved at the Gen. Emilio Aguinaldo Museum in Baguio.
-There were plans to restore the flag by replacing the worn-out portion but the idea was abandoned because matching threads could not be found.
-The flag is more elaborate than the flag which is currently in use.
-It bears the embroidered words, Libertad, Justicia and Igualdad (Liberty, Justice, and Equality) on one side of the flag and Fuerzas Expedicionarias del Norte de Luzon (Expeditionary forces of Northern Luzon) on the other.
-In a 2012 essay, the National Historical Commission of the Philippines acknowledged that the flag kept in Baguio as authentic and a contemporary of the original flag.
-However, the essay concluded that it could not be one being unfurled during the independence declaration in Kawit because it is made of mix silk and cotton farbic.
-According to Agoncillo's statement in Philippine Herald in 1929, the flag she sewn was made in fine silk.
+The original flag that was first hoisted on May 28, 1898, and unfurled during the Declaration of independence on June 12, 1898, is believed to be preserved at the Gen. Emilio Aguinaldo Museum in Baguio.
+There were plans to restore the flag by replacing the worn-out portion, but the idea was abandoned as matching threads could not be found.
+The flag is more elaborate than the currently flag: it bears the embroidered words Libertad, Justicia and Igualdad (Liberty, Justice, and Equality) on one side of the flag and Fuerzas Expedicionarias del Norte de Luzon (Expeditionary forces of Northern Luzon) on the other.
+In a 2012 essay, the National Historical Commission of the Philippines recognized the flag in Baguio as authentic and a contemporary of the original flag, but not the same one unfurled at Kawit since it is made of a silk and cotton blend.
+According to Agoncillo's statement in Philippine Herald in 1929, the flag she had sewn was made in fine silk.

 Hostilities broke out between the Philippines and the United States in 1899.
 The flag was first flown with the red field up on February 4, 1899, to show that a state of war existed.
 Aguinaldo was captured by the Americans two years later, and swore allegiance to the United States.